MukundiCode/portfolio-builder/README.md

 ## Configuration

-You need to create a `.env` file in the frontend directory with the following variables:
+You need to create a `.properties` file in the frontend directory with the following variables:

 ```
 REACT_APP_BACKEND_URL=http://localhost:8080